The SEO glossary is always under construction 🙂

 HTTP Status Codes

-Status codes directly affect crawlability, indexing, and how search engines interpret URL behavior.
+- Why it matters for SEO: Status codes affect crawlability, indexing, redirects, and error handling, making them essential for diagnosing how search engines interpret a site.

 HTTPS